 Solana is often compared to Ethereum since the project attempts to solve many of the pain points Ethereum experiences while trying to scale (e.g. high fees and slow transaction speeds).
 But the fundamental difference between both projects lies in their consensus mechanisms.
-Ethereum uses a PoW protocol (soon to be PoS), whereas Solana uses a hybrid of PoS and PoH.
-This difference in consensus protocols has allowed Solana to process transactions at a significantly faster rate, while using much less computational energy.
+Ethereum uses a PoS protocol, whereas Solana uses a hybrid of PoS and PoH.

 Where is the Safest Place to Buy SOL?